budhihartati12-sketch/v0-website-for-school/CONTRIBUTING.md

 - **Build Community**: Foster collaboration among developers and educators
 - **Innovate Education**: Create tools that enhance educational experiences
 - **Scale Globally**: Support schools worldwide with localized solutions
+- **Shape the Future**: Be part of the next generation of educational technology
+- **Modern Development**: Work with cutting-edge technologies like Astro and Qwik

 ## 🚀 Getting Started